I take a day to finish grading the barn, then start building the driveway. I use the rest of the excess dirt from the barn to begin:

 I water the driveway thoroughly once a day, to keep the sod alive.
 And not a single piece dies.
 It actually begins to thrive, and grow at a rate faster than anything else - I've got to weedwhack it weekly, to keep it down.
 So I stop watering it.

 The girls have already built their own house behind the shed, out of a carboard box.
-It's pretty elaborate:They've got it level with boards, there are concrete pavers for the floor, the box has windows, a door, a sunroof, and the inside is decorated with handprints.
+It's pretty elaborate:We've now worn a permanent path up to the gazebo:

 And it has a beautiful view out the front overlooking the property: